FAQ

 To help you keep track of your passwords, there are password managers.
 They store your individual user accounts with their respective passwords in encrypted form.
 Then all you have to do is remember a strong master password.
 These programmes can also generate strong passwords.

 If you would like to install a password management programme (e.g. KeePass XC) on your office computer, please contact your department's IT manager.
-If you are supported centrally by ZIM (especially in administration), please contact your K_ITA (coordinator for IT workstation equipment).
+If you are centrally managed by ZIM (especially in administration), you will find the programme in the ZWD Kiosk for independent installation.

 Attention!
 Memorise your master password.
 If you forget it, you will no longer be able to access your encrypted credentials.